 During construction of the proposed power plant and the supporting facilities, potential waste would include earth and land clearing debris, metal scraps, electrical wiring and cable, surplus consumable materials (e.g., paints, greases, lubricants, and cleaning compounds), packaging materials, and office waste.
+Prior to conducting any land clearing or demolition, surveys for regulated substances (e.g., oil drums, asbestos containing materials, and other regulated wastes) would be conducted.
+Should any be found, these materials would be managed in accordance with applicable regulations.
 In general, the construction wastes would be typical of the construction of any large industrial facility.
 Any potentially reusable materials would be retained for future use, and the recyclable materials would periodically be collected and transferred to recycling facilities.
 Metal scraps unsuitable for reuse would be sold to scrap dealers, while the other remaining materials would be collected in dumpsters and periodically trucked offsite by a waste management contractor for disposal in a licensed landfill.
 Other materials would include packaging material (e.g., wooden pallets and crates), support cradles used for shipping of large vessels and heavy components, and cardboard and plastic packaging.